KBNLwikimedia/Wikidata-KB-Overview/README.md

 - Czech Wikipedia: [36K articles](https://cs.wikipedia.org/wiki/Category:Monitoring:%C4%8Cl%C3%A1nky_s_identifik%C3%A1torem_NTA) on WP:CS have NTA ids
 - Japanese Wikipedia: [51K articles](https://ja.wikipedia.org/wiki/Category:NTA%E8%AD%98%E5%88%A5%E5%AD%90%E3%81%8C%E6%8C%87%E5%AE%9A%E3%81%95%E3%82%8C%E3%81%A6%E3%81%84%E3%82%8B%E8%A8%98%E4%BA%8B) on WP:JA have NTA ids

-In summary: via Wikidata our NTA is used as an authority in 100,000 Wikipedia articles in many languages. (but not Dutch!)
+**In summary:** via Wikidata our NTA is used as an authority in 100,000 Wikipedia articles in many languages. (but not Dutch!)

 #### Summary for NTA/P1006
-- In summary: by integrating NTA data into Wikidata we get a lot of new functionalities regarding data quality, connections and visualization that we cannot offer via our own KB-LOD service data.bibliotheken.nl!
+- By integrating NTA data into Wikidata we get a lot of new functionalities regarding data quality, connections and visualization that we cannot offer via our own KB-LOD service data.bibliotheken.nl!
 Also Wikipedia is having advantage from the NTA!
 - Theo van Veen, *[Wikidata als gemeenschappelijke thesaurus?](https://informatieprofessional.nl/resources/uploads/2016/10/IP2016-07.pdf)*, IP|Vakblad voor de Informatie Professional, October 2016, no. 07 - See [archived version](https://web.archive.org/web/20221028121446/https://informatieprofessional.nl/resources/uploads/2016/10/IP2016-07.pdf)
 - Project to include NTA in Wikidata and v.v. : [WikiProject Dutch National Thesaurus for Author Names](https://www.wikidata.org/wiki/Wikidata:WikiProject_Dutch_National_Thesaurus_for_Author_Names)